 Join us for a day set aside for service to our nation’s public lands.
 Activities include maintenance on the historic Chesser Island Homestead.
 Free hot dogs and refreshments for participants!

 Spend the day John Reed enjoying this magical place while learning fundamentals to take memories home though photos you create.
 The workshop includes both classroom instruction and roaming the refuge to apply your new photography skills to capture, save, and share your day.
 This event will be held in the Environmental Education classroom between Okefenokee Adventure and the Visitor's Center at the Suwannee Canal Recreation Area entrance near Folkston.
-Time is 8:00 AM until 4:00 PM.
-The cost of the workshop is $70.
-Lunch is on your own or you can enjoy great food from Okefenokee Adventures.
 To register or for more information contact the Richard S. Bolt Visitor Center at (912) 496-7836 from 9:00 AM until 4:00 PM daily.

 Visit the Chesser Island Homestead to discover how people once lived in Southeast Georgia at the time the refuge system was established.
 Learn how settlers made soap, brooms, butter, quilts, baskets, and other everyday items.
 Examine how settlers washed clothes, smoked meat, and survived in and around the swamp.
 Sample biscuits and other items cooked on a wood-burning stove.
 Listen to the sounds of bluegrass music and four-note singing.
 Enjoy horses, mules, and other livestock.
 Join in the games your grandparents played - musical chairs, wheelbarrow races, and more!
 Finally, take part in a traditional sugar cane boil.
 Watch how to grind sugar cane using a traditional mule operated grinder, and sample the sweet cane juice.
 Watch as staff and volunteers boil down a vat of sugar cane juice and produce authentic pure cane syrup.

-Visit our Events Page or the Friends Facebook Page for event updates.
+Visit our Instagram or the Friends Facebook Page for event updates.